-Facebook Video Tips: 12 Ideas for More Engagement
+Facebook Video Tips: 15 Ideas for More Engagement

 Live videos have also been known to cause a bump in users exploring that page’s content (even if it isn’t the live video itself).

-The hypothesis is that brands who get in front of their audience in this very direct away can help increase their level of relatability and trust.
+The hypothesis is that brands who get in front of their audience in this very direct way can help increase their level of relatability and trust.

 In addition, Facebook will record the live video and publish it directly to a page once the recording session has come to an end.